gabiqss/olivia-rodrigo-lyrics/README.md

           "oh, they all say that it gets better, it gets better the more you grow", "(Is this recording?)\n(Of course it is)"
           ]

+## Contributors
+- **waiting for someone to contribute with lyrics or code or anything else.
+I'll write your name here!!**